dmakvh/eureka/Getting-started-with-Eureka.md

  </dependency>
 ```

-The easiest way to configure Eureka client is by using the property files.By default, the Eureka client searches for property files eureka-client.properties in the classpath.
+The easiest way to configure Eureka client is by using the property files.By default, the Eureka client searches for property files _eureka-client.properties_ in the _classpath_.
 It further searches for environment specific overrides in the environment specific properties files.
-The environment is typically "test" or "prod" and is supplied by a "-Deureka.environment" java commandline switch to the eureka client (without the .properties suffix).
-Accordingly the client also searches for eureka-client-{test,prod}.properties.
+The environment is typically _test_ or _prod_ and is supplied by a _-Deureka.environment_ java commandline switch to the eureka client (without the _.properties_ suffix).
+Accordingly the client also searches for _eureka-client-{test,prod}.properties._

 You can take a look at the examples [here](https://github.com/Netflix/eureka/tree/master/eureka-server/conf)  for default configurations.
 You can copy this configuration and edit for your need and place them in your class path.
-If you want to change the name of the properties file for some reason you can do so by specifying "-Deureka.client.props=<myprops>" (without suffix) in the java commandline switch.
+If you want to change the name of the properties file for some reason you can do so by specifying _-Deureka.client.props=<myprops>_  (without suffix) in the java commandline switch, where _<myprops>_ in the name of the property file to search for for.

+The properties in the files explain what they are for.
+At the minimum the following things need to be configured
+    <pre><code>
+    Application Name (eureka.name)
+    Application Port (eureka.port)
+    Virtual HostName (eureka.vipAddress)
+    Eureka Service Urls (eureka.serviceUrls)
+   </pre></code>

 ## Configuring Eureka Server